Tag Archives: Biology

 Strange Science: 3D Printed Heart

 Scientists at Tel Aviv University in Israel have successfully 3D printed a heart using human tissue.
 This heart has cells, blood vessels, ventricles, and chambers, making it a theoretically functional heart.
-The materials for this 3D printed heart were taken from … Continue reading
+The materials for this 3D printed heart were taken … Continue reading

 Or, The Modern Levitation of Frankenstein